vajramsrujan/special_peaks/README.md

 The assignment goals are to:
 1. Remove signal drift
 2. Identify certain 'special peaks' in a signal based on specific criteria.
 More details about the exact assignment can be found in the 'Special Peak' pdf.

+The signal is provided as a text file Signal.txt, and an 'expected mean value' of the signal is given as 0.6833